Banging Toolbox

 Coarse grit ranging from 16 to 24 grit, medium grit wheels range from 36 to 60 grit, and fine grit wheels range from 80 to 120 grit.

-There are also super-fine grit wheels that have grit sizes from 150 and higher.
+In addition, there are super-fine grit wheels that have grit sizes from 150 and higher.

 The coarser the grit is, the better suited it is for removing stock and burrs.